hieuadoan/hieuadoan.github.io/_pages/private/flan.md

 - Vanilla: 1 table spoon

 ## Instructions
-It is convenient to work on the caramel first, so that we have timet to let it cool down (around 30 minutes)
+It is convenient to work on the caramel first, so that we have time to let it cool down completely (around 30 minutes)
 ### The caramel
-1. Prepare the cups by adding a tiny bit of nonstick cooking spray.
+1. Prepare the cups by adding a tiny bit of non-stick cooking spray.
 Spread it evenly around the inside.
 2. Mix sugar and water well together.
 Use a small whisk to dissolve the sugar.
 3. Put the mixture into a small pot.
 Ideally the pot should be light in color so that we can observe the color change in the caramel.
-4. Use medium heat and keep checking the color.
+4. Use medium heat and keep checking the color of the liquid.
 5. After about 10 minutes, the mixture will turn from clear to light brown and brown.
 Turn off the heat and let it go to dark brown.
 6. Add half a table spoon of water to stop the cooking.
 Watch out for the violent reaction!
 7. Distribute the caramel to the cups.
 Let it cool down in the fridge for 30 minutes.